Admit it. Most of us have at least one television series that has left a lasting impact on our soul, in one way or another.

 Here’s just five of the TV series that have ruined my life.

-Let start of with a mentally disturbing, life altering bang, shall we?
+Let’s start off with a mentally disturbing, life altering bang, shall we?
 Three short seasons of suspense, satire and stand alone episodes; the entire series surrounds the idea of techno-paranoia.
-Basically, technological advancement is scary, but humans are more terrifying, put the two together and you’ve got Black Mirror.
+Basically, technological advancement is scary, but humans are more terrifying.
+Put the two together and you’ve got Black Mirror.

-If you’re a drama series fan then you’d already know the adventures of part-time chemistry teacher part-time meth cook, Walter White.
+If you’re a fan of drama series, then you’d already know the adventures of part-time chemistry teacher part-time meth cook, Walter White.
 Breaking Bad is one of those shows that I’d suggest to anyone and everyone – well, maybe not children.
 It’s incredibly well done.
 It’s also heavy, horrifying and, every now and then, hilarious.

 There are 5 seasons of Breaking Bad, 62 episodes and an equal 62 hours all up.
 I was in my last year of high school when I discovered it, I watched it all in just over two weeks.
 By the end of it, I felt like I was the one addicted to heavy drugs.
 Focus on your study, kids.